Benefits of Native Gardens

 Have you ever wondered why your garden requires so much work?
 The birds and bees who visit know how to care for themselves, so why not the plants?

-Moreover the “community” of plants and animals in your garden is different.
-The beneficial species that your exotic plants might have relied on back on their ancestral turf are missing.
-Instead, there are strange species, including pests and diseases against which your plants have no defense.
+However, not everyone will be willing to take such measures especially when your plants face the onslaught of pests and diseases, particularly those that aren’t native.
+How?
+Well, the ecosystem is different.
+Put simply, the beneficial species that your exotic plants might have relied on, back on their ancestral turf are missing.
+Instead, these new species are strange and your plants have no defense against them.

 No wonder it can take so much time, money, thought, effort and, often, chemicals to ensure their survival!